Norwich DNA health tests

 D-Locus

-The recessive allele d in the "D locus", located in the
+color panel.
+The recessive allele d in the "D locus",

 Many commercial labs offer the D-Locus DNA test.